HCL-TECH-SOFTWARE/dx-compose-doc/docs/getting_started/download/entitlement_check.md

 ## Creating an MHS deployment instance

 An MHS deployment instance is a registered environment (such as development, test, or production) associated with a customer’s account in the MHS portal.
-It serves as the target for license metering and entitlement tracking, allowing HCL software (for example, HCL DX) to report usage data such as user sessions.
+It serves as the target for license metering and entitlement tracking, allowing HCL software entitled offerings (for example, HCL Digital Experience Compose) to report usage data such as user sessions.
 Each deployment instance helps monitor consumption against licensed entitlements.
 In connected environments, the DX License Manager reports directly to the assigned instance.

 Refer to the following steps to create an MHS deployment instance: